HOME | AWARDS | COMMITTEE | NEWSLETTER | HISTORY

 EARLY HISTORY OF THE WALLARINGA ORIENTEERS

-Based on ‘A Short History of Wallaringa’ authored by Jenny Casanova and Peter Cutten in 2005 with further information sourced from interviews with John Clark and Tony Rathjen in 2013 and updated by Peter Kreminski in 2018.
+Based on ‘A Short History of Wallaringa’ authored by Jenny Casanova and Peter Cutten in 2005 with further information sourced from interviews with John Clark and Tony Rathjen in 2013 and from other sources in 2018/19 updated by Peter Kreminski in 2019.

 Formation - One Club Becomes Two

-To provide experience and leadership Anthony (Tony) Rathjen and family, and his brothers Jim and Geoffrey decided to join Wallaringa (meaning ‘running through’ in an Aboriginal language), along with John and June Clark, Geoff and Marion Davidson, Graham Wilson, Brian O’Neil, Jeremy Cape, and others.
-(John Clark also remembers Peter and Meg Nicholls and David Simmons).
+To provide experience and leadership Anthony (Tony) Rathjen, his wife Cynthia and son Peter became foundation members of Wallaringa (meaning ‘running through’ in an Aboriginal language) along with John and June Clark (already Life Members), Geoff and Marion Davidson, Graham Wilson, Brian O’Neil, Jeremy and Maxine Cape, Graham Wilson, Peter Cutten and Peter Ashforth and others whose names are not recorded.

-John Clark recalls joining the club after being encouraged to do so by his son, Peter Clark, who he believes was himself inveigled to become an orienteer by Tony Rathjen.
-Soon after becoming an orienteer, Peter went overseas for a full seven years (1976-1983), but became a member of Wallaringa at its formation and resumed active participation on his return.
+John Clark recalled joining the original Onkaparinga club after being encouraged to do so by his son Peter Clark, who he believes was himself inveigled to become an orienteer by Tony Rathjen.
+However, soon after becoming an orienteer, Peter went overseas for a full seven years (1976-1983), so was not there for the formation of Wallaringa, but was made a member of Wallaringa (in absentia) at its formation and became an active participant on his return.

 John Clark and Tony Rathjen seeminly pointing to the future c1980